Category: Tips

 • How to call heterozygotes in trace files or Assembly Projects

-In our latest release, MacVector 18.5, we added a new tool to call heterozygotes in sequencing reads.
+In MacVector 18.5 we added a new tool to call heterozygotes in sequencing reads.
 The heterozygote analysis tool allows you to either view heterozygotes in Sanger trace files or to permanently change the basecalled sequence with an ambiguity representing the called heterozygote.
-The tool works on multiple trace files in the Assembly…
+The tool works on multiple trace files in the Assembly project manager or…